t0mk/boot_stateful_web/README.md

 Posible approaches: burn the code in image, mount from host, clone on container run.

 SQL dump comes from tarball.
-The tarball contains 1..n files with names corresponding to the __ database name.
+The tarball contains 1..n files with names corresponding to the partcular database name.
 I.e. in order to load the tabrall we must:

 ```
 extract tarball to /tmp/tmp.Snt1NAkF2m